 Sometimes relationships can become controlling.
 There are signs/red flags that indicate an unhealthy relationship, and tips for protecting yourself.

-Tips to getting out of a controlling relationship: Set Boundaries, Be Clear and Decisive.
+Tips to getting out of a controlling relationship: set boundaries, be clear and decisive.

 If your gut tells you something is wrong it probably is.
 Get help.
 Sometimes talking to someone else can help you recognize red flags.
-At RVC you can contact the B.I.T., (815) 921-4270, RVC Counselor, (815) 921-4091, Title IX Coordinator, (815) 921-4268, or RVC Police, (815) 921-4350 to learn about your options and available resources.
+At RVC you can contact the Behavioral Intervention Team (BIT) at (815) 921-4270, an RVC counselor at (815) 921-4091, the college's Title IX Coordinator at (815) 921-4187, or the RVC Police Department at (815) 921-4357 to learn about your options and available resources.

 Did you know?

-Immediately report suspicious activity to RVC police at 815-654-4357.
+Immediately report suspicious activity to RVC police by calling 9-1-1.

 Stay on the phone with the dispatcher until the police arrive.
 If you believe your life is in danger, attempt to leave the area and find a safe place until help arrives.
 Do NOT approach or attempt to apprehend the person(s) involved.